Buragadda PraneetBlogs

 • The "20-Year" Nuance: In 2026, government employees who resign after 20 years of qualifying service may be treated under "Retirement" rules, allowing for a 60% lump-sum withdrawal instead of the strict 20% premature limit.

-If your exit is triggered by a job change, don't leave your old EPF balance behind.
+If a job change triggers your exit, don't leave your old EPF balance behind.
 It can be merged or withdrawn separately.
 Check our Complete 2026 Guide to EPF Withdrawal & Service Mergers to ensure you aren't missing out on your employer's contribution.

 This is the most critical update for 2026.
 The PFRDA has significantly raised the limits to allow subscribers with smaller balances to exit without being forced into tiny, impractical pensions.